Murfreesboro TN Real Estate

 Riverview Cove

-One of Murfreesboro’s longest-standing neighborhoods.
+One of Murfreesboro’s long-standing luxury communities.
 Minimum 2,800 sq ft homes with architectural review, two pools, and a tennis court.
-Strong buyer demand.
+A top choice for buyers seeking upscale living with strong resale history.

 View Neighborhood